jtdLab/dart_counter/README.md

 // in user invitations and friend facades us the behaivour subject as single source of truth
 // to does user facade even need to listen to server or is a single fetch enough when updated on cleint correctly if email change or someting like this THIS MIGHT BE BULLSHIT xD

+// TODO social sign in in mocked auth facade popover